 Bri-Chem is a leading North American wholesale distributor, blender, packager and manufacturer of drilling fluids and steel pipe to the oil and gas, industrial, mechanical and construction industries in North America.
-The Company was founded in 1985, and is headquartered in Acheson, Alberta located 20 km's west of Edmonton, Alberta.
-The Company owns 100% interest in Bri-Chem Supply Ltd., 100% interest in Sodium Solutions Inc., 100% interest in Bri-Steel Corporation, 100% interest in Bri-Corp USA, Inc., which is the sole shareholder of Bri-Chem Supply Corp, LLC, and Stryker Transportation Ltd. and the Company owns 70% interest in Bri-Steel Manufacturing Inc. Bri-Chem continues to concentrate on expanding its market presence with the focus being on the following two divisions:
+The Company was founded in 1985, and is headquartered in Edmonton, Alberta.
+The Company owns 100% interest in Bri-Chem Supply Ltd., 100% interest in Sodium Solutions Inc., 100% interest in Bri-Steel Corporation, 100% interest in Bri-Corp USA, Inc., which is the sole shareholder of Bri-Chem Supply Corp, LLC, Stryker Transportation Ltd., and General Supply Company and the Company owns 70% interest in Bri-Steel Manufacturing Inc. Bri-Chem continues to concentrate on expanding its market presence with the focus being on the following two divisions: